ryanholbrook/kaggle-learn/notebooks/exercises-1-linear-trend.md

 # Fit Model #

-Define a linear regression model using the formula interface to `statsmodels`.
+Define a linear regression model for the trend-line using the formula interface to `statsmodels`.

 ```python
 import statsmodels.formula.api as smf